Vishal-code-E/team_P1/DEMO_SCRIPT.md

 ## 🎬 CLOSING STATEMENT

-*"What you just saw is an Agentic AI platform that combines production-grade architecture with demo-appropriate scope.
+*"What you just saw is MemOrg AI - Your Organization's Memory.
+An Agentic AI platform that combines production-grade architecture with demo-appropriate scope.
 The agent makes autonomous decisions, verifies its own answers, and never hallucinates.
 Multi-source ingestion with immutable storage means you can re-index safely as models improve.
 Token-based auth and user-scoped conversations provide enterprise security within demo constraints."*

 *"This isn't just a chatbot—it's an intelligent knowledge assistant that knows when to retrieve, when to refuse, and when to verify.
-Built on OpenAI and Flask, designed for enterprise demos, ready for scrutiny."*
+Built on OpenAI and Flask, deployed at https://memorg-ai.vercel.app, ready for scrutiny."*

 ---